 - Filing before e-file begins (January 28) or after e-file ends (in November 2019—the IRS will announce an exact date in October).

-- Make sure your name and social security number are on every page, both front and back.
+- Make sure your name and Social Security number are on every page, both front and back.

 - Double-check the math.
-Math errors are the number one reason why the IRS changes a tax return.
+Math errors are the number one reason the IRS changes a tax return.